software-tools-books/js4ds/_en/vis.md

 ## Local Installation {#s:vis-vega-local}

-- Loading Vega from a CDN reduces the load on our server
+Loading Vega from a [Content Delivery Network](#g:cdn) (CDN) reduces the load on our server, but prevents offline development.
-  - But prevents offline development
-  - So let's load from local files
+Since we want to be able to work when we're disconnected, let's load from local files.

-- Step 1: put our application in `app.js` and load that (using the `async` attribute as before)
+Step 1 is to put our application in `app.js` and load that (using the `async` attribute as before):

 ```html
 <!DOCTYPE html>